hatemr/academic-kickstart/content/post/practice_questions.md

 ## Next up: PCA and Decision Trees
 1. What is PCA?
+* PCA takes a data matrix and creates a new set of variables that are linear combinations of the original variables.
+The new variables, or _principal components_ are constructed in such a way that the first principal component has the largest variance possible, followed by the second principal component, and so on.
+The principal components are all orthogonal to each other.
+The principal components can be computed by finding the eigenvectors of the data covariance matrix.
+PCA is mostly useful for dimensionality reduction; reducing the number of variables to a feasible number, while maintaining as much variation in the data as possible.
+2. What are decision trees?
+* Decision trees split a feature space into non-overlapping regions, then predicts the average of target values in that region.
+Decision treess split the feature space by iteratively choosing a variable and value to split the predictions on; the variable and value are chosen according to whichever combination reduces an “impurity measure” the most at each step.
+Impurity is usually measure as entropy; the extent to which the two groups from the split have mostly one class, instead of a mix of two.
+The algorithm will continue to split the space until a stopping condition is reached, such as there being a small enough number of observations in the resulting leaves, or the depth of the tree reaches a maximum.

 [^1]: [What are the main reasons not to use MSE as a cost functoin for Logistic Regression?](https://www.quora.com/What-are-the-main-reasons-not-to-use-MSE-as-a-cost-function-for-Logistic-Regression)